boert/Z1013-mist/README.md

 This project emulates a robotron Z 1013 computer from 1984.
 The original Z 1013 was sold as a kit (without case and power supply).

-Contrary to the original 1 or 2 MHz we have 4 MHz clock frequency.
-The emulation is equipped with 16 kByte RAM (0000 - 3FFF).
+This Z1013.01 emulation use 2 MHz clock frequency and is equipped with 16 kByte RAM.
-The second limit is the missing sound output.

-## Getting started with Z1013.16
+## Getting started with Z1013.01

 Copy the core (rename core_z1013.rbf to core.rbf) on your SD card and start the mist device.